forefireAPI/forefire/docs/source/reference/commands.rst

 .. code-block:: none

-   computeSpeed
+   computeSpeed[]

-Computes and returns an array of speed values using the currently active propagation model (defined by `setParameter[propagationModel=...]`). *Note: The exact format/use of the returned array might need further clarification based on interpreter behavior.*
+Computes and returns an array of speed values using the first registered propagation model.
+*Note: The exact format/use of the returned array within the interpreter might need further user clarification.*

 **Example:**

 .. code-block:: none

-   computeSpeed
+   computeSpeed[]

 .. _cmd-include: